ms-ferhat/ms-ferhat/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 Strongly passionate about cybersecurity, specializing in defense and threat analysis.
-Certified in digital forensics through the eCDFP
+Certified in digital forensics through the eCDFP. specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 - 🎓 &nbsp; I’m a fresh graduate of ECE engineering from Fayoum University.
 - 💼 &nbsp; Learning more about Cybersecurity, Incident response and Digital forensics.